libsabl/record-js/README.md

 # @sabl/record

 **record** is a pattern for representing a data model at runtime.
-It uses record or model instances exclusively to hold the attributes of a single flat row of data and to allow on-record caching of related records.
+It uses record instances exclusively to hold the attributes of a single flat row of data and to allow on-record caching of related records.
 Even with cached relations, records are passive and do not hold a connection to or knowledge of where the record was loaded from.

 Most aspects of the record pattern are indeed *patterns* that authors implement in their own code bases.
 This library provides a small collection of common building blocks for implementing the record pattern in TypeScript / JavaScript.